 Ira Katznelson is Ruggles Professor of Political Science and History at Columbia University.
 Prior to his position at Columbia, he taught at the University of Chicago and the New School for Social Research, where he was dean of the Graduate Faculty.
 His latest book Fear Itself: The New Deal and the Origins of Our Time (W.W.
 Norton’s Liveright imprint, 2013), which has been awarded the Bancroft Prize in History and the Woodrow Wilson Award in Political Science, sheds light on a pivotal moment in the history of the United States and of liberal democracy.
 Photo by Eileen Barroso.

 Ewa Atanassow is Professor of Political Thought at Bard College Berlin and her research and teaching interests focus on questions of nationhood and democratic citizenship, and more broadly on the intersection of ethics and psychology in the liberal tradition of political thought, with emphasis on Tocqueville.
 She is the co-editor of Tocqueville and the Frontiers of Democracy (Cambridge University Press, 2013).
 Her articles and reviews have appeared in American Political Science Review, Global Policy, Journal of Democracy, Kronos, Nations and Nationalism, Perspectives on Political Science, Przeglad Polityczny.

-Helmut K. Anheier is President of the Hertie School of Governance and Professor of Sociology.
+Helmut K. Anheier is President of the Hertie School and Professor of Sociology.
 His research centres on indicator systems, social innovation, culture, philanthropy, and organisational studies.
 Anheier is the principal academic lead of the Hertie School's annual Governance Report (Oxford University Press).